naala89/apiopenstudio/README.md

 ### Setup the DB on a docker instance

-    docer exec -it apiopenstudio-php bash
+    docker exec -it apiopenstudio-php bash
     cd api
     ./includes/scripts/install.php